 This capacity is no different from a muscle: The more you work it, the stronger it gets.
 When you start having doubts or an edgy feeling of nervousness about your goals, pay attention—and take control.
 Ask yourself, “Is this a genuine danger?
 Is this something that can hurt me, or is it part of my natural growth process as I achieve my goals?”

 It takes about thirty days of consistently applying neural reconditioning techniques for your nonconscious brain to absorb a new orientation.
-The more time you give to this experience and new way of thinking, the more quickly your new vision and supporting beliefs will become ingrained at the nonconscious level, and the more quickly your goals will take shape in the physical world of events and circumstances.
+The more time you give to this experience and a new way of thinking, the more quickly your new vision and supporting beliefs will become ingrained at the nonconscious level, and the more quickly your goals will take shape in the physical world of events and circumstances.

-A critical but often overlooked process in this muscle building exercise is not how long you do it, but that you do it, and do it consistently.
+A critical but often overlooked process in this muscle-building exercise is not how long you do it, but that you do it, and do it consistently.

 “Five Musts” of Major Success